roshinip21/roshinip21/README.md

 <!--h3 align="center">  Data Analytics Engineer | Driving Data and BI Solutions </h3-->

  <h4 align="center">
- With 4+ years of experience bridging data analytics, data science, engineering, and cloud platforms to transform raw data into strategic insights.
-Skilled in collaborating with stakeholders to translate technical challenges into actionable solutions for business value.</h4>
+ With 4+ years of experience bridging data analytics, data engineering, and cloud platforms to transform raw data into strategic insights.
+Skilled in collaborating with internal stakeholders and client facing roles to translate technical challenges into actionable solutions for business value.</h4>

 <p align="center">
   <a href="https://linkedin.com/in/roshini-p21" target="_blank">